Healthcare Specialist/Paramedic, A.A.S.

 Procedures for Application:

-Complete all Tulsa Community College application and entry requirements.
+Complete all Tulsa Community College applications and entry requirements.
 Requires current National Registry of Emergency Medical Technician certification.
-Contact a Fire and Emergency Medical services representative for an interview and consultation.
+Contact a Fire and Emergency Medical Services representative for an interview and consultation.

 Workforce Development Degree Information

 Workforce development degree and certificate programs are designed to prepare students for direct entry into the workforce.
 They may advance students within their current career positions or open doors to new career opportunities.
 Coursework may apply towards a degree at a four-year university; check with an advisor for further information.
 The number of hours that apply to a degree will vary from one university to another.

 The Tulsa Community College Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 Commission on Accreditation of Allied Health Education Programs